scikit-rf/scikit-rf-web/index.rst

 ------------

 **scikit-rf** (aka ``skrf``)
 is an Open Source, BSD-licensed package for  RF/Microwave engineering implemented in the Python programming language.
 It provides a modern, object-oriented library  which is both flexible and scalable.
-See some of the `features`_ below and check out the  :doc:`documentation` for a more in-depth look at  **scikit-rf**.
+See some of the `features`_ below and check out the  `Documentation <http://scikit-rf.readthedocs.org/>`_ for a more in-depth look at  **scikit-rf**.

 --------------------------
 Getting Started